kailash-manasarovar/statement/docs/timeline/2024/june.md

 ## No sexual arousal

-- I am not sexually aroused at all this month in London at my family's home away from Dénia.
+- I am not sexually aroused at all at my family's home in London away from Dénia.
-- However, I am high and extremely physically sensitive (a certain event makes me realize this).
+- However, I remain high on something and extremely physically sensitive.
-- Looking back, I see that I am in a heightened state of consciousness during the whole month of June and into July.
+- Looking back, it's obvious to me that I am in a heightened state of consciousness throughout the month of June and on into July that centres on being in love with the trumpet teacher.
+- I think about him constantly.
-- DMs with hackers reveal this.
+- DMs with hackers reveal this astounding state of mind.
-- I believe the drugging is continuing via bathroom products most likely, but I'm too busy with the election to be sexually aroused and/or the social media sexual hypno-suggestions have dropped off because there's no spy-cams available for the gangs to cash in on.
+- I believe the drugging is continuing via bathroom products I brought with me - my brother will later tell me he also felt weird after using the shampoo I left in the house - but I'm too busy with the election to be sexually aroused and the social media sexual-hypno-suggestions have dropped off because there's no spy-cams set up in East Finchley for the gangs to cash in on.
-- This may change as I have no choice but to move back to London in 2025.
+- However, when I end up having no choice but to move back to London in February 2025, I believe that spy-cams may have been fitted in my house by that time.

 [![Spy cams in London in 2025](../../content/tweets/spy-cams-in-london.png)](https://x.com/1FRGVN/status/1926266246925795504)